Awbugl/ProjectGenesis/README.md

 <details>
   <summary>Details</summary>

+- v2.2.4
+    + Adjust the power consumption and production type of the Mega Pump
+    + Adjust the heat value of oxygen to 900KJ
+    + Allow Mega Buildings to output raw materials

 - v2.2.3
     + Add Mega Pump
     + Adjust some buildings to allow product manually
     + Fix some translation errors

 - v2.2.2
     + Fixed the compatibility issues of the giant building with the online mod.
     + Modified some item descriptions and technology descriptions that do not match the actual ones
     + Adjusted the requirements of some technologies

 - v2.2.1
     + Fixed the bug that the icon selection interface does not show detailed information
     + Modified some item descriptions and technology descriptions that do not match the actual ones

 - v2.2.0